opencontainers/image-spec/artifacts/mediaTypes.md

 - Support the [`application/vnd.oci.image.config.v1+json`](../config.md) schema
 - Define a new schema, which artifact specific tools would need to support
-- Define a `null` schema, where the artifact only uses the `config.mediaType` to identify it's unique artifact type.
+- Define a `null` schema, where the artifact only uses the `config.mediaType` to identify its unique artifact type.

 Artifact authors MAY publicize their schema in [./mediaTypeMappings.json]() through a pull request.